chocolatey/docs/input/en-us/faqs.md

 When you install portable apps that have executables in the package, Chocolatey automatically creates a "shim" file and puts that in a folder that is on the path.
 That allows you to run a portable application by asking for it on the command line.

 When you take an application with a native installer, say like WinDirStat, it is only on your path if the native installer has put it there or the instructions in the Chocolatey package itself has requested for it to be on the path.
-In this case, this is the “littering” the path concept.
+In this case, this is the "littering" the path concept.

 ### Is there a PowerShell Module for Chocolatey?